kosticlab/aether/README.md

 ---

-## Installation
+## Additional Information

-Information on installation, along with an introductory tutorial, may be found [here](https://kosticlab.github.io/cumulonimble/tutorials.html).
+Documentation and guides for Cumulonimble may be found [here](https://kosticlab.github.io/cumulonimble).
+For a more in-depth discussion of Cumulonimble, look for our forthcoming publication.
+When it is available, a link to it will be added to this page.

 ---